cristianglezm/EvoGarden/README.md

 ## 🔬 Simulation Deep Dive

 ### Performance & Architecture
+-   **Dual-Worker Architecture**: To achieve a completely non-blocking simulation, the application uses two separate Web Workers.
+    -   **Simulation Worker**: Hosts the `SimulationEngine` and runs the main game loop.
+It manages all actor behaviors and state changes.
+    -   **Flower Worker**: Dedicated to handling computationally expensive, asynchronous calls to the WASM genetics module (creating, mutating, and reproducing flowers).
+    -   This separation ensures that the main simulation tick is never delayed, even while multiple new flowers are being "grown" in the background.
+-   **Asynchronous Flower Creation**: When a new flower needs to be created, the simulation engine places a lightweight `FlowerSeed` placeholder on the grid.
+It then sends an asynchronous request to the Flower Worker.
+Once the WASM module finishes generating the new flower's data, it's sent back to the engine, which seamlessly replaces the seed with the fully grown flower in the next tick.
 -   **Delta-Based State Updates**: To ensure a fluid UI, the simulation worker doesn't send the entire world state every tick.
 Instead, it computes and sends only a small list of "deltas"—the specific changes (additions, updates, removals) that occurred.
 This minimizes data transfer and allows the UI to update its state efficiently without expensive processing.
 -   **Layered Canvas & Change Detection**: To eliminate the bottleneck of re-drawing hundreds of complex SVGs every frame, the simulation is rendered across two stacked canvas layers.
     -   **Static Background Layer**: This canvas is responsible for drawing the grid and all the flowers.
 It is only redrawn when a change to the static environment occurs (e.g., a flower is added/removed or the user selection changes).
 This avoids expensive redraws on every tick.